Task Spec

 <Note>

-When providing a bare string for input or output, it's equivalent to a text schema with that string as the description.
+When providing a bare string for `input_schema` or `output_schema`, it's equivalent to a text schema with that string as the description.

 </Note>